yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 > - `%` : Go to corresponding `(`, `{`, `[`.
 > - `*` (resp. `#`) : go to next (resp. previous) occurrence of the word under the cursor

-Believe me, these three last commands are gold.
+Believe me, the last three commands are gold.

 ### Faster